 Although you may well be living and working in the city, you should still experience Kuala Lumpur’s most well-known tourist hotspots.
 The city’s iconic Petronas Towers, the tallest twin-towers in the world, dominate the skyline and are well worth a visit.
-The towers are connected by a fascinating skybridge and have an observation deck that offers terrific views over the city.
+The towers are connected by a fascinating sky bridge and have an observation deck that offers terrific views of the city.
 For more cultural days out, why not visit Sri Mahamariamman Temple and the National Museum of Malaysia and learn more about Malaysia’s heritage.
-There is also the beautiful Batu Caves, where you can witness the beautiful limestone caves, monuments and statues and meet some of the caves inhabitants in the form of monkeys, who are usually after your food you have so it’s probably best to go empty handed.
+There is also the beautiful Batu Caves, where you can witness the beautiful limestone caves, monuments and statues and meet some of the inhabitants of the cave in the form of monkeys, who are usually after your food you have so it’s probably best to go empty-handed.

 If you are interested in a move to Kuala Lumpur or anywhere else in the world and would like to speak to Kingpin International about international tax opportunities, please contact a member of the team.
 Alternatively, please browse our current international tax vacancies.